MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMThirdPartyUpdateCategory.md

 ### -InputObject

 Specify an object for a third-party update catalog.
+To get this object, use the [Get-CMThirdPartyUpdateCatalog](Get-CMThirdPartyUpdateCatalog.md) cmdlet.

 ```yaml
 Type: IResultObject